Behr Deckover Update 2019

 UV Exposure: Full sun

-How Many Years Tested: 1 Years.
-Peeled after first Winter
+How Many Years Tested: 1 Year.
+Peeled after the first Winter

 Stain Color Used: Cedar tinted